colbell/bitsa/README.md

 ## Usage - Mutt

-To use for address lookup (<ctrl> t) in Mutt put the following in your `~/.muttrc` file:
+To use for address lookup (&lt;ctrl&gt; t) in Mutt put the following in your `~/.muttrc` file:

     set query_command = "bitsa search '%s'"